yashaka/selene/README.md

 Selene was inspired by [Selenide](https://selenide.org/) from Java world.

-Tests with Selene can be built either in a simple straightforward "selenide' style or with PageObjects composed from Widgets i.e. reusable element components.
+Tests with Selene can be built either in a simple straightforward "selenide" style or with PageObjects composed from Widgets i.e. reusable element components.

 ## Table of content